NazimAshman/dsp/03-command_line.md

 mv: moving a file from one directory to another, can also be used to rename files.
 rm: deletes files and directories (-r deletes the children too).
 Tab: autocomplete.
 cat: outputs the contents of a file to the terminal.
-> : replace.
->> : append.
 wc : outputs number of lines, words and characters in a file.
 sort : sorts standard input alphabetically.
 uniq : filters out adjacent duplicant lines.